simon-lc/AlgamesDriving.jl/docs/src/docs.md

 4. Add deploy keys for your repo.
 Install [DocumenterTools.jl](https://github.com/JuliaDocs/DocumenterTools.jl) and enter the following into your REPL
     ```
     using DocumenterTools
-    using JuliaTemplateRepo                     # your package name here
+    using AlgamesPlots                     # your package name here
-    DocumenterTools.genkeys(JuliaTemplateRepo)  # your package name here
+    DocumenterTools.genkeys(AlgamesPlots)  # your package name here
     ```
     Copy the first public key (starts with `ssh-rsa` and ends with ` Documenter`).
     Go to your repository settings in GitHub and select "Deploy Keys".
 Add the deploy key,